Charlotte Chesnais was born in 1985 in small city near Mans, France.

-I’m very inspired by Paris, I’m also a mom and I need a very active so my jewellery needs to live with me!
+I’m very inspired by Paris, I’m also a mom and I am very active so my jewelry needs to live with me!

 What are your most commonly used materials?

 I work with two different types of materials.
-The two first ones are vermeil and silver, which allow me to create bold organic lines while still being affordable.
+Two of them are vermeil and silver, which allow me to create bold organic lines while still being affordable.

-The second ones are gold and diamonds, which I of course love to work with as they add a different dimension to my work
+The other two are gold and diamonds, with which I love to work as they add a different dimension to my designs